 What is the best workout program for the back?
-When working out, many people make a common mistake of only focusing on abs, biceps, shoulders, and pecs; however, they ignore legs and back workouts entirely.
+When working out, many people make the common mistake of only focusing on abs, biceps, shoulders, and pecs; however, they ignore leg and back workouts entirely.

 Best Workout Program for the Back

 Here are the best workout programs for the back.

 This section will explain the best workout for the back, which you should try once to twice a week.

 It is an excellent compound workout that targets your entire back from top to bottom.
 It can develop and strengthen your posterior chain efficiently.
 First, place your feet shoulder-width apart and your hands outside the knees.
 Next, bend down and pick up the weights with an overhead grip.
 The best exercise in the world for a big strong back requires picking up weight and putting it back down.